What is a prenuptial agreement?

 A prenuptial agreement is an agreement that two people enter into before they get married to regulate their personal and property relationships in the event of divorce.

-Should you sign a prenuptial agreement?
+Should I sign a prenuptial agreement?

 Some couples are reluctant to sign a prenuptial agreement because they think a marriage based on love should never need one.